AmazingMonster/macaron/README.md

 ## Install

-Conceptrodon is a header-only library.
-After downloading the code, move the directory *./conceptrodon* to your project, then use it like your own headers.
+Macaron is a header-only library.
+After downloading the code, move the directory *./macaron* to your project, then use it like your own headers.

-You can also install Conceptrodon using CMake:
+You can also install Macaron using CMake:

 ### Windows